UVU-DigitalMedia/Angular2Assign/README.md

 You will need to turn in 7 commits.
 One for each chapter of the tutorial, including the quickstart guide.

-Include a README file that includes the following:
+Include a README file that includes the following (Add emojis.
+It makes things more fun! :smile: ):

 - Name of project
 - Build instructions